dustinian/TTL/README.md

 Use the below commands to transform your input text into your output text.

 * `REPLACE "find" WITH "add"`
 	* Replaces every instance of "find" with "add."
 This function is **recursive** (it will keep finding "find" over and over again until "find" is gone).
-Therefore, this function will throw an error is "add" contains "find," because this command would never finish.
+Therefore, this function will throw an error if "add" contains "find," because this command would never finish.
 * `REPLACE "find" WITH "add" ONCE`
 	* Replaces every instance of "find" with "add," but only once per instance of "find."
 This function is **not recursive**.
 This is useful if you want to do a replace, but your "add" contains your "find."
 Something like:
 		* `REPLACE "</p>" WITH "</p>" + NEWLINE ONCE`